hphelion/documentation/moonshot/manage.operational-dashboard.cloud-tab.md

 <tr style="background-color: white; color: black;">
 <td> <b>Import</b> button   </td>
 <td> Click after choosing a valid content package (.csu) file using the <b>Choose File</b> button to import the file to the
-HP Cloud OS Administration node.
+HP Cloud OS for Moonshot Administration node.
 If no file has been chosen, "No file chosen" will appear next to the <b>Choose File</b> button.  </td>
 </tr>

 </table>